Profunctor Optics, a Categorical Update: Introduction

 \subsection{Setting}

-We shall work with categories enriched over a Bénabou cosmos \((\V,\otimes,I)\); that is, a (small)-complete and cocomplete symmetric monoidal closed category.
-In particular, \(\V\) is enriched over itself and we write the internal hom-object between \(A,B \in \operatorname{Obj}(\V)\) as \(\V(A,B)\) or just \([A,B]\) when it does not cause ambiguity.
+We shall work with categories enriched over a B\'enabou cosmos \((\defining{linkvenrichment}{\ensuremath{\mathcal{V}}},\otimes,I)\); that is, a (small)-complete and cocomplete symmetric monoidal closed category.
+In particular, \(\V\) is enriched over itself, and we write the internal hom-object between \(A,B \in \operatorname{Obj}(\V)\) as \(\V(A,B)\).
 Our intention is to keep a close eye on the applications in functional programming: the enriching category \(\V\) should be thought of as the category whose objects model the types of an idealized programming language and whose morphisms model the programs.
 Because of this, \(\V\) will be cartesian in many of the examples.
 We can, however, remain agnostic as to which specific \(\V\) we are addressing.

 For calculations, we make significant use of coend calculus as described, for instance, by Loregian~\cite{loregian19}.
-The proofs in this paper can be carried without assuming choice or excluded middle, but there is an important set-theoretical issue: in some of the examples, we compute coends over non-small categories.
+The proofs in this paper can be carried out without assuming choice or excluded middle, but there is an important set-theoretical issue: in some of the examples, we compute coends over non-small categories.
 We implicitly fix a suitable Grothendieck universe and our categories are to be considered small with respect to that universe.
 As Riley~\cite[\S 2]{riley18} notes, this will not be a problem in general: even if some coends are indexed by large categories and we cannot argue their existence using the cocompleteness of \(\Sets\), we will still find them represented by objects in the category.